-Did visiting relatives over christmas make you decide they now need full-time care?
+Did visiting relatives make you decide they now need full-time care?
 Did you know there is an alternative to care homes called Live-in care?

 As we reach our eighties, it’s predicted that one in three of us will experience difficulties when carrying out five or more everyday tasks, without receiving aid whilst doing so; with an increasing aging population, the rise in the demand for living in care services is unsurprising.
 In order to help with these tasks, there are a range of solutions available, with live-in care and nursing homes being the most popular.
 Live-in care is a relatively unknown concept however it tends to be favoured by a number of individuals, of which we have unpacked the reasons below to help you in your decision making.